cerse/cerse.github.io/CerseMeetingHandBook.md

 * [The CERSE twitter account](https://twitter.com/cerse7).
 * Edinburgh University's [itforum](https://www.wiki.ed.ac.uk/display/itpfwiki/ITPF+Mailing+lists) internal mailing list for IT professionals at the University of Edinburgh.

+Keep a log of where you publicise and when.
+You do not want to SPAM the same people too many times.

 ### On the day